-Establish cleaning stations and informational signage at the entrance of City parks and natural areas that are known or suspected of having pathogens present.
+Establish cleaning stations and informational signage at the entrance of designated priority City parks and natural areas.

 3.5 Signage

 Communicating the disease status of an area to visitors is an important part of preventing and managing the spread of pathogens.
 In order to provide a consistent approach to signage within the City it is proposed that the Western Australian Dieback Signage System is adopted for use within parks and natural areas.
 The Signage System was developed by the State Government in partnership with key industry groups as part of a state wide Communication Plan that aims to provide consistent and relevant themes and messages in relation to the management of Phytophthora Dieback within Western Australia.